TugOfWords/client/README.md

 - To lint the entire code:
 `yarn lint`
 - You will not be able to commit code unless it passes the linter checks

+### Executable/Public Access URL
+Our deployed project can be found at https://tugofwords.herokuapp.com/

+The buggy version of our project can be found at http://bugofwords.herokuapp.com/